- Concrete blocks

 There have been several fairly recent developments in dry lining boards for internal walls.
 Traditional plasterboard is being challenged by other variations of gypsum based boards and also by clay based lining boards.
 Lining boards usually have to have a degree of fire resistance both structurally and with regard to the spread of flame (Building Regulations: Linings and Structure) and this limits the materials that can be used.

 The problems with plasterboard have been to do with mining and processing the gypsum and also with the disposal of plasterboard because in normal land fill situations the calcium sulphate reacts with various acids also present in the land fill to produce sulphuric acid.
-Because of this, plasterboard must now be disposed of in special ‘toxic box’ sites designated by the local authority.
+Because of this, plasterboard must now be disposed of in special ‘toxic box’ sites designated by the local authority unless it goes for recycling.

 Sasmox is 85% Gypsum and 15% wood fibre which gives it more strength and better fixing properties.
 It has its own proprietary joint filler and does not need plastering.
 It comes from Finland.